openoereb/oereb_client/docs/content/guide/02-configuration.md

 oereb_client.cfg = %(here)s/oereb_client.yml
 ```

-You can call it whatever you want, but it make sense to use the package
+You can call it whatever you want, but it makes sense to use the package
 name.
 You could also use an already existing file, e.g. from
 `pyramid_oereb`.
 The variable `%(here)s` stands for the root directory
 and will be replaced by its absolute path.